Braundo/kubernetes-guide/docs/core-concepts/container-runtime.md

 `containerd` has achieved graduated status within the CNCF, highlighting its maturity and stability as a container runtime.
 It can be installed independently of Docker, providing a streamlined, Docker-free deployment option.
 While `containerd` includes a command-line tool called `ctr`, this tool is primarily intended for debugging purposes and may not be as user-friendly for general usage.
 <br>

-`containerd` also comes with a CLI tool called `ctr` which is not very user-friendly and mainly used for debugging containerd.

 *[OCI]: Open Container Initiative
 *[CRI]: Container Runtime Interface